-Debt and equity instruments issued by the Company are classified as either financial liabilities or as equity in accordance with the substance of the contractual arrangements and the definitions of a financial liability and an equity instrument.
+Debt and equity instruments issued by the Company and its subsidiaries are classified as either financial liabilities or as equity in accordance with the substance of the contractual arrangements and the definitions of a financial liability and an equity instrument.

-Equity instruments issued by a Company entity are recognized at the proceeds received, net of direct issue costs.
+Equity instruments issued by a Company and its subsidiaries are recognized at the proceeds received, net of direct issue costs.